danoely1979/nextjs-firestore-chat/README.md

 https://user-images.githubusercontent.com/67578717/174051732-d4ff470a-3278-4586-9e72-69622dbb8ab6.mp4

 This is a [Next.js](https://nextjs.org/) sample chat app built on top of Frirestore.
 The project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) along with Tailwind CSS.
+This is a simplifed version of the Chat app implemented on [thefullstack.network](https://thefullstack.network)

 ## Getting Started